Amin Abd al-Hadi

 Amin Abd al-Hadi (Arabic: أمين عبد الهادي; 1897–1967) was the former head of the Supreme Muslim Council.
-Originally a member of the Ottoman parliament, but was later appointed by the British Mandate authorities to a provisional advisory council which served as a legislative body in Palestine dealing with self-government issues in May 1923.
+Originally a member of the Ottoman parliament, he was later appointed by the British Mandate authorities to a provisional advisory council which served as a legislative body in Palestine dealing with self-government issues in May 1923.
 In 1929, he was elected a member of the Supreme Muslim Council.
-He later succeeded Amin al-Husayni as head of the council after Jordan appointed him the position on December 20, 1948.
+He later succeeded Amin al-Husayni as head of the council after Jordan appointed him to the position on December 20, 1948.
 He moved to Cairo in the late 1960s and died there in 1967.